Luce Douady: Biography

-She was a great hope for climbing and was part of the "Paris 2024 generation".
+She was part of the "Paris 2024 generation".
 Also climbing on natural rock, in 2020 she climbed her first 8b+ (according to the French rating).

 On 14 June 2020, Luce Douady was part of a climbing group at the climbing site of Saint-Pancrasse, located in the Grésivaudan valley (Isère).
 On an exposed path linking two sectors and equipped with a handrail, on the edge of the Luisset cliff, near Crolles, she slipped and died after a fall of about 150 metres.